getml/getml-community/README.md

 | [robot.ipynb](demo-notebooks/robot.ipynb)                     | Regression       | 15,001          | Time Series | Force   | Robotics         | Medium     |                                                 |
 | [seznam.ipynb](demo-notebooks/seznam.ipynb)                   | Regression       | 1,462,078       | Relational  | Volume  | E-commerce       | Medium     |                                                 |

-For an extensive list of demonstrational and benchmarking notebooks, have a look at the [their own repository](https://github.com/getml/getml-demo).
+For an extensive list of demonstrational and benchmarking notebooks, have a look at [our docs examples section](https://getml.com/latest/examples) or [the notebook source repository](https://github.com/getml/getml-demo).

 ## Example

 Here is how you can build a complete Data Science pipeline for a time series problem with seasonalities with just a few lines of code: